 As the winter approaches, many of us turn to the heating appliances in our homes to provide us with warmth.
 But relatively few people dedicate time to consider whether doing so is safe.
-Nationwide Chimney Components takes a look at the dangers of carbon monoxide and what you can do to prevent the build up.
+Nationwide Chimney Components look at the dangers of carbon monoxide and what you can do to prevent the build-up.

 Today the popularity of wood-burning stoves is on the rise.
 People want heating equipment in their homes that not only provide warmth but also look great too.
 But just like regular chimney flues, wood-burning stoves can become dangerous when they don't extract carbon monoxide from your home correctly.

 The problem is more widespread than you might think.
 The Department of Health and Social Care estimates that more than 4,000 people visit the doctor every year because of carbon monoxide poisoning, and a further 50 die from accidental inhalation.
-It is critical, therefore, that you take steps now to avoid dangerous levels of carbon monoxide injuries in the future.
+Therefore, you must take steps now to avoid dangerous levels of carbon monoxide injuries in the future.

 Why CO Is So Dangerous

-Carbon monoxide (CO) is very different from carbon dioxide - the gas given off when we exhale.
+Carbon monoxide (CO) is very different from carbon dioxide, which gives off when we exhale.
 The molecule has a strong affinity for the haemoglobin in our blood - the protein that binds to oxygen and transports it to all our cells.
 When CO enters our system, it binds to our red blood cells, preventing them from picking up the oxygen we need to survive.
 If enough CO gets into the blood, our body can no longer supply sufficient energy to cells, and we die.

-Fortunately, most people don’t experience extreme CO poisoning in their home.
-Their heating systems don’t emit enough of the gas.
+Fortunately, most people don't experience extreme CO poisoning in their homes.
+Their heating systems don't emit enough gas.
 However, errant emissions can still make people feel pretty sick.
-Symptoms of “mild” CO poisoning include generalized depression, symptoms similar to the common cold and flu, and persistent, unexplained exhaustion.
+Symptoms of "mild" CO poisoning include generalized depression, symptoms similar to the common cold and flu, and persistent, unexplained exhaustion.